 Limit Feeding Cows Corn as an Alternative to Hay

-Feed costs make up the largest expense in a cow-calf operation.
-While hay is often used to feed cows through the winter, current prices make corn a competitive option to feeding hay.
-Considering corn has a higher energy content than hay, the cost of feeding hay is often higher than corn on a price per pound of energy basis.
-For example, corn priced at $3.30/bushel ($118/ton) equates to approximately $0.08 per pound of total digestible nutrients (TDN) while hay priced at $100/ton is nearly $0.11 per pound of TDN.
+The lack of forage due to drought and current hay prices have producers considering alternative options for feeding cows this winter.
+One competitive option to consider is replacing some hay in the diet with corn.
+Since corn has a higher energy content than hay, the cost of feeding hay is often higher than corn on a price per pound of energy basis.
+For example, corn priced at $6.76/bushel ($241/ton) with a total digestible nutrients (TDN) value of 88% equates to approximately $0.16 per pound of TDN while hay priced at $205/ton with a TDN value of 52% is nearly $0.22 per pound of TDN.

 While hay can be offered free choice due to its low energy content, high energy feeds like corn should be limit fed to avoid putting too much condition on cows.
 Corn is relatively low in protein, so providing a 30-40% protein supplement can help meet the cow’s protein requirement.
 Additionally, there must be some forage (0.25-0.5% of body weight on a dry matter basis) included in grain-based diets to promote rumen function and prevent digestive upsets.